 Erosion from wind, water & ice widen the Canyon.
 Water gets into the cracks in rocks and freezes.
 The cracks widen, and the Canyon walls collapse.
 The Grand Canyon is the most complete geologic column on the planet.
 Rock layers at the North and South Rims are the same.

 Geologists study rocks.
 Paleontologists study fossils.
 Their work overlaps because fossils are found in rocks, showing that they are the same age.

 Sedimentary rocks are laid down by water.
 Layers form as water moves in and out.
-Limestone forms when water move in.
+Limestone forms when water moves in.
 Shale forms when it moves out.

-Coconino Sandstone is the remains of 270 million year old sand dunes.
-It is solidified sand and has no fossils.
+Coconino Sandstone is what remains of 270 million year old sand dunes.
+This solidified sand has no fossils.

 Hermit shale is solidified mud.
-It contains plant fossils, proving it was above water.
+It contains plant fossils, showing it was above water.

 1 Paleozoic Era - 540 million years ago to 245 million years ago - Invertebrates.

 2 Mesozoic Era - 245 million years ago to 65 million years ago - Fish, amphibians, reptiles, dinosaurs & birds.

 3 Cenozoic Era - 65 million years ago to the present - Mammals.